yemrealtanay/ShopifyIntegration/README.md

 ## Project Dependencies

-This project needs 3 Packages:
+### This project needs 3 Packages:

-1: phpoffice/phpspreadsheet for the excel files.
+1. phpoffice/phpspreadsheet for the excel files.
-2: google/cloud-translate for the google translate api.
+2. google/cloud-translate for the google translate api.
-3: shopify/shopify-api for the shopify api.
+3. shopify/shopify-api for the shopify api connection.
+4. Laravel Horizon for queued jobs.